 I have a Master’s in Environmental Sciences and Engineering from EPFL, Switzerland.
-I believe my current research is inspired by my previous research experiences at ETH Zurich, Cambridge University, Oxford University and the National University of Singapore.
-My interests include investigating the atmospheric chemistry of carbonaceous aerosols, exploring the coupling of trace gases and aerosols.
+My current research is inspired by my previous research experiences at ETH Zurich, Cambridge University, and Oxford University.

 About my doctoral research topic:

-Large emissions of black carbon (BC) aerosols in densely populated South Asia affect the quality of the regional air and the climate.
-However, these health and climate effects are associated with large uncertainties, as illustrated by a factor 2-3 offset between top-down observations and bottom-up model predictions of both BC sources/loadings and the direct climate effects.
+Large emissions of black carbon (BC) and brown carbon (BrC) aerosols, and carbon monoxide (CO) in the densely populated South Asia affect the quality of the regional air and the climate.
+However, these climate effects are associated with large uncertainties, as illustrated by a factor 2-3 offset between top-down observations and bottom-up model predictions of source fractions/loadings of these species.
 My thesis aims to contribute to reducing this model-observation gap.
-To this end, observational studies in source and receptor location in S Asia using a combination of isotopic geo-chemical (δ13C/Δ14C of WSOC, BC and δ13C/δ18O of CO) and optical techniques will be employed in order to address (i) optical properties of ambient light-absorbing aerosols i.e., Brown Carbon; (ii) Uncertainties in BC source apportionment ; (iii) Estimation of BC source fluxes using inverse-modeling of BC/CO ratio from isotopically constrained CO fractions.
+To this end, observational studies in source and receptor location in S Asia using a combination of isotopic geochemical (δ13C/Δ14C of BrC, BC and δ13C/δ18O of CO) and optical techniques will be employed in order to address (i) optical properties and bleaching of ambient BrC; (ii) Uncertainties in BC source apportionment ; (iii) Estimation of BC source fluxes using inverse-modeling of BC/CO ratio from isotopically constrained CO fractions.
 I took an active take in the South Asian Pollution Experiment (SAPOEX-16, SAPOEX-18 Phase I, Phase II) between Jan-Mar 2016, 2018, 2019 a series of field campaigns in the Maldives at MCOH observatory as well as BCOB observatory in Bangladesh along with various international collaborators.
-We made a multitude of high resolution online and filter based atmospheric measurements during these field campaign.
+We made a multitude of high resolution online and filter based atmospheric measurements during these field campaigns.
 A major chunk of this would be analyzed during the course of my PhD work.